GLOBAL MARKETS-Stocks fall further after Trump's China tariff threat

 By Tom Arnold

-LONDON, May 1 (Reuters) - World stocks pulled back further on Friday on grim U.S. economic data, mixed company results and President Donald Trump's threat to impose new tariffs on China over the coronavirus crisis.
+LONDON, May 1 (Reuters) - World stocks pulled back further on Friday on grim U.S. economic data and President Donald Trump's threat to impose new tariffs on China over the coronavirus crisis.

-London-listed stocks fell as data showed the UK housing market was grinding to a halt, with the FTSE 100 .FTSE down 2.2%, wiping out much of the strong gains earlier in the week.
+London-listed stocks slipped as data showed the UK housing market was grinding to a halt.
+The FTSE 100 .FTSE was down 2.1%, wiping out gains postedd earlier in the week on hopes of global economies reopening from weeks of lockdowns.

+Another report said British manufacturers suffered the biggest fall in output and orders for at least three decades in April.

-British Airways operator IAG ICAG.L shed another 2.6% as details of its plans to cut staffing, including a quarter of its pilots, to weather the collapse in air travel caused by the coronavirus.
+British Airways operator IAG ICAG.L slumped 4.6% as details of its plans to cut staffing, including a quarter of its pilots, to weather the collapse in air travel caused by the coronavirus.

 Meanwhile, U.S. initial jobless claims totalled 3.84 million for the week ended April 25 and personal spending tumbled 7.5% in March, the biggest decline on record.
 All that came a day after figures showed the biggest quarterly contraction for the U.S. economy since the Great Recession.

-The U.S. Federal Reserve widened a key program to help the economy, agreeing to lend to even larger firms, bringing the dollar under some selling pressure.
-The currency, which has so far been remarkably resilient, fell to two-week lows and is set for a 2% weekly loss.
-It has steadied somewhat this morning, however.

-The dollar was down slightly against the Japanese yen, trading at 107.07 yen JPY=EBS, though another metric of distress in the markets -- the Australian dollar -- fell by 1% to 0.6447, its weakest since Tuesday AUD=D3.
+The euro stabilised against the U.S. dollar, while the dollar was down against the Japanese yen, trading at 106.88 yen JPY=EBS.
+Another metric of distress in the markets - the Australian dollar - fell more than 1% to 0.6438, its weakest since Tuesday AUD=D3.

-Oil prices rose, helped by major producers starting output cuts to offset a slump in fuel demand and by data showing U.S. crude inventories expanded less than expected.
+Trump's threat of new tariffs on Beijing sent the Chinese yuan sliding 0.7% against the dollar CNH=EBS in offshore trade, its biggest drop in a month.

+Oil prices fell as weak demand due to the virus and excess supply outweighed a record output cut by OPEC and its allies.

 (Additional reporting by Sujata Rao; editing by Larry King)